survivalLABS/MizunoPBR/README.md

             - Windows `%appdata%\.minecraft\resourcepacks`
             - MacOS `~/Library/Application Support/minecraft/resourcepacks`
             - Linux `~/.minecraft/resourcepacks/`
+- Apply resourcepack by hovering over MizunoPBR, click on arrow and then click on button `Done`.
 ## Warning
-**Do not distribute this edition without the consent of the collaborators.**
+**Do not distribute this edition without the consent of the survivalLABS.**